Ashfaque-Rahman/joint_savings_account_with_solidity/README.md

 ### Objective

-Automation of opening and maintaining joint accounts for any financial institute using solidity smart contract and Ehtereum Virtual Machine.
-The smart should be able to accept two user address to control the joint account's activity like deposit, withdrawal and balance check of the funds
+Automation of opening and maintaining joint accounts for any financial institute using solidity smart contract and Ethereum Virtual Machine.
+The smart contract should be able to accept two user addresses to control the joint account's activity like deposits, withdrawals and checking balance of the funds.

+### Smart Contract Features
+* `withdraw`
+* `deposit`
+* `contractBalance`:
+* Ensure the security of the contract
+* Overdraft protection

 ### Planning and Execution:

-* Complete and compile `JointSavings` smart contract.
+* Complete and compile `joint_savings.sol` smart contract.

 * Deploy the smart contract through JavaScript VM environment in Remix IDE